apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### December 20th, 2017: Apache Jackrabbit Filevault Package Maven Plugin 1.0.1 released
+Apache Jackrabbit Filevault Package Maven Plugin 1.0.1 is the current stable release of the recently donated content package plugin.
+See the [downloads](downloads.html#vltplg) page for more details.

 #### December 11th, 2017: Apache Jackrabbit 2.10.7 released
 Apache Jackrabbit 2.10.7 is an incremental feature release based on and compatible with earlier stable Jackrabbit 2.x releases.
 See the